therealshivrajroman/therealshivrajroman/README.md

 - Linkedln: www.linkedin.com/in/shivrajroman
 - Gmail: shivrajroman@gmail.com
 ---
 Remember, while data is my superpower, humor is my secret weapon.
-Thanks for stopping
+Thanks for stopping by!